Melodrom: Debut album

 In July 2003, Melodrom recorded their first album, produced by Jaka Jarc.
 A first video, "Prenzlauer Allee", was aired successfully on the national and commercial TV stations.
 Having first planned to release the album independently in October 2003, good reviews and interest from record companies led to the release being postponed.
 After months of negotiating, Melodrom signed to Nika Records in February 2004.
 After some additional recording sessions and translation of some song lyrics, originally written in English, into Slovene, the album went through the production process again under the supervision of Iztok Turk.
 It was finally released in September 2004 under the title Melodrom.
 It has been chosen as album of the year 2004 by Polet and Vikend magazines and the Videospotnice TV music show.
 In 2005 an English version of the album was rereleased by Mascom Records.

 Collaboration

 Melodrom have collaborated with DJ Umek and the band Rotor.

+Mina Spiler sang a beautiful song with Francky Vincent in Paris in 2014.

 Mina has worked with Laibach on their remix of Rammstein's song "Ohne Dich" and also joined Laibach on their Volk tour in 2006 as a replacement for Boris Benko of Silence.

+She then worked steadily with Laibach until 2018 (when she left on maternity leave after giving birth), and still does projects and special concerts with them here and there.

-Kolenc have composed and produced songs for Laibach.
+Kolenc has composed and produced songs and theater music for Laibach.

+Špiler and Kolenc (together with producer YILA and visual artist Atej Tutta), also collaborate on the project "KREDA".